California Website Accessibility and Compliance Software

 California ADA Website Accessibility Compliance and the Unruh Civil Rights Act

 The Unruh Civil Rights Act was updated in 1992 to include people with disabilities in the list of those entitled to full and equal accommodation.
 At the same time, the act adopted the standards set by the ADA, so that failure to achieve ADA compliance also equals failure to comply with Unruh – a fact repeatedly confirmed by judges in California.

-It is important to note that Title III of the ADA mandates that “places of public accommodation” be accessible to people of all abilities.
-U.S. courts have consistently ruled that websites are included among these places of public accommodation.
-This was tested at the highest level in 2019, when the U.S. Supreme Court denied petition from Domino’s Pizza, essentially confirming two lower court rulings that the ADA does indeed apply to the accessibility of websites.
+Many U.S. courts have consistently ruled that websites are included among these places of public accommodation.
+This was tested at the highest level in 2019, when the U.S. Supreme Court denied petition from Domino’s Pizza, letting stand the two lower court rulings that the ADA does indeed apply to the accessibility of websites.

 A successful ADA lawsuit pays no damages to plaintiffs – they receive only their legal fees.
 By contrast, each violation of Unruh entitles the plaintiff to damages ranging from a minimum of $4,000 up to three times the actual damages incurred, which can include emotional distress.